Project Proposal Guidelines for 2025-2026 Project Teams

 • Teams should provide opportunities for at least five students (including both graduate/professional and undergraduate students) to participate.

 • Bass Connections teams are expected to meet at least weekly.
 During the academic year, students typically receive academic credit.
-Student compensation during the academic year is reserved for students in leadership roles who are not also enrolled for academic credit for the same work.
+Student compensation during the academic year is generally reserved for students in leadership roles who are not also enrolled for academic credit for the same work or for students with work-study.

 The Bass Connections Model